 We have a named person who has overall responsibility for our programme for supporting personal, social and emotional development, including issues concerning behaviour.
-These people are the Head, Michelle Blackwell and Principal, Miss Zanna Clarke.
+This person is the Headmistress.

-- 1. Our named SENDCO is Sarah Mills (with the support of the Head) who is fully trained - 2.
+- 1. Our named SENDCO is Miss Laura Rollo (with the support of the Headmistress) who is also fully trained - 2.
 We require the named person to: - Keep up to date with legislation, research and thinking on promoting positive behaviour and on best managing a child's behaviour where it may require additional support - Access relevant sources of expertise about promoting positive behaviour within the programme for supporting personal, social and emotional development and to check that all staff have the relevant in-service training - When appropriate we implement a more formal behaviour management strategy individualised to each child. - 3.
 We recognise that codes for interacting with other people may vary between cultures and require staff to be aware and respectful of this - 4.
 We require all staff, volunteers and students to provide a positive model of behaviour by treating children, parents and one another with friendliness, care and courtesy.

 - 5. We familiarise new staff and volunteers with the setting's behaviour management policy and its guidelines for behaviour. - 6.
 We expect all members of the setting children, parents, staff, volunteers and students to keep to these guidelines. - 7.
 We work in partnership with each child's parents.
-Parents are regularly informed about their child's behaviour by their key person or the Head.
+Parents are regularly informed about their child's behaviour by their key person or the Headmistress.
 We work with parents to address recurring inconsiderate behaviour, using our observation records and daily records to help us to understand the cause and to decide jointly how to respond appropriately.